Honey Baked Ham

 Ingredients in Honey Baked Ham

 The star of this recipe is undoubtedly the honey baked ham glaze.
 I kept the ingredients list short and simple, because I really wanted the actual flavor of the meat to shine through.

 Here’s what you’ll need to make the honey baked spiral ham:

 - Grainy mustard

 - Ground cloves

-How To Make A Honey Baked Spiral Ham
+How to Cook a Honey Baked Ham